fpolit/ama-framework/README.md

 ```

 ### Usage
-Visit our [wiki](https://gitlab.com/spolit/mattack/-/wikis/home), there you can find a full guide of `mattack`.
+Visit our [wiki](https://gitlab.com/spolit/mattack/-/wikis/home), there you can find a full documentation of `mattack`.